jaynamiproductions/resume-consulting/README.md

 # talent-application-site
-Sample HR web application to collect candidate information for a job opening.
+HR web application to collect candidate information for a job opening.
 Utilizes Flask framework.